Wondering how to invest in robotics? Here’s a brief overview of how to get involved in this growing tech market.

 - Robo Global Robotics & Automation ETF (ARCA:ROBO): This ETF was the first robotics ETF to launch, with an inception date of October 22, 2013.
 It tracks companies involved in the robotics and automation industries; to be included, companies must receive a portion of their revenue from robotics and automation products, processes, services or devices.
-The ETF currently holds 86 companies, with its top holdings including Cognex and Vocera Communications (NYSE:VCRA).
+The ETF currently holds 86 companies, with its top holdings including iRhthym Technologies (NASDAQ:IRTC) and Brooks Automation (NASDAQ:BRKS).

 - Global X Robotics & Artificial Intelligence ETF (NASDAQ:BOTZ): Launched on September 12, 2016, this is the second robotics-related ETF.
 ETF.com states that it provides “cross-sector” exposure to companies that are working on developing and producing robotics and artificial intelligence solutions through a market-cap-selected and -weighted index.
 To be considered for the ETF, companies must earn a large portion of their revenue from robotics or artificial intelligence.
-Intuitive Surgical (NASDAQ:ISRG) is its top-weighted holding.
+NVIDIA Corporation (NASDAQ:NVDA) and Intuitive Surgical (NASDAQ:ISRG) are among its top-weighted holdings.

 In sum, the robotics industry isn’t going anywhere anytime soon and has a wealth of investment heading its way in the coming years.
 It seems likely to be an attractive space for investors for many years to come.